trackmania-rl/tmrl/README.md

 As a fun and safe robot proxy for vision-based autonomous driving, `tmrl` features a readily-implemented example pipeline for the TrackMania 2020 racing video game.

-_Note: In the context of RL, an AI is called a policy._
+_Note: In the context of RL, an AI is called a "policy" or an "actor"._

 ### User features (TrackMania example pipeline):